Trochophore

-By moving their cilia rapidly, they make a water eddy, to control their movement, and to bring their food closer, to capture it more easily.
+By moving their cilia rapidly, they make a water eddy to control their movement, and to bring their food closer in order to capture it more easily.

 Occurrence

-Trochophores exist as a larval form within the trochozoan clade, which include the entoprocts, molluscs, annelids, echiurans, sipunculans and nemerteans.
+Trochophores exist as a larval form within the trochozoan clade, which include the entoprocts, molluscs, annelids (including echiurans and sipunculans) and nemerteans.
 Together, these phyla make up part of the Lophotrochozoa; it is possible that trochophore larvae were present in the life cycle of the group's common ancestor.